emboiko/ballast/README.md

 - admin communications email search functionality?
 - admin panel consent history for ToS/privacy policy acceptance + system to flag updates to these documents & require re-consent (for admin panel users) -> flag resets if we modify ToS -> admin users must ack/sign the modal every time this happens.
 - add optional history tracking to DB (seems to totally suck to do with prisma) -> this was the idea behind the timeline section on the admin panel's user-detail view (WIP).

+In progress:

+- Subscriptions:
+- Subscription emails
+- Subscription job
+- webapp + admin integrations
+- re-use a lot of saved-payment method logic (and other logic in general) implemented from financing where possible

+- Financing plans:
+- Financing emails
+- Financing job
+- Webapp + Admin integrations
+- saved payment methods + default payment method functionality (alongside stripe-link, etc)
+- Financing principal payment via webapp & admin panel
+- Financing and subscription contracts should be generated per-plan and stored in a way that's easily exported to PDF or something that can be handed to a CX-team member or non-developer.